 The federal government, through the U.S. State Department, approves or rejects the construction of pipelines whenever the proposed route crosses a U.S. border (Parfomak et al., 2013).
-However, the federal government is not involved in the siting of any intrastate or interstate pipelines.16 In both cases, state law determines the appropriate regulatory agency that approves the siting and construction of large energy infrastructure projects.
+However, the federal government is not involved in the siting of any intrastate or interstate pipelines.
+In both cases, state law determines the appropriate regulatory agency that approves the siting and construction of large energy infrastructure projects.
 The procedures and regulatory agency in charge of siting pipelines varies from state to state (Parfomak et al., 2013).
+In this section, we will review the factors that the U.S. State Department considers when making pipeline approval decisions, and also examine the state requirements in Washington.